 Now that you have your tools, you can start to set the scene and take on the responsibility of telling the story of this world before it ends.
 It becomes more than a game, and even though I can be cynical about games that try too hard to be artsy, I took the discovery mechanic seriously, which surprised me.

 With a bigger budget, the Loading Screens might have been the only problem that could have been fixed.
-Even though this is used in a lot of games, I would have enjoyed this one a lot more if it had taken advantage of more powerful hardware, removed this part, and connected the world so I never had to leave it.
+Even though this is used in many games, I would have enjoyed this one more if it had taken advantage of more powerful hardware, removed this part, and connected the world so I never had to leave it.

-Season: A Letter to the Future makes me feel a lot of different things.
-You will experience a wide range of emotions, from joy to loneliness to fear.
+Season: A Letter to the Future makes me feel many different things.
+You will experience many emotions, from joy to loneliness to fear.
 It takes advantage of the player’s natural curiosity and rewards those who take the time to look around.

 If you don’t have that time, I’m afraid the experience won’t be as good as it could be.
 It’s a game that makes ordinary things interesting by focusing on memories and how quickly we can lose everything.